Lessons Learned in Project Management: Real-Life Example and Key Takeaways

 When project managers capture lessons learned, chances are that they will not repeat the same mistakes on their next project.
 What about the excellent feedback given during post-project reviews?
 Yep, processes leading to that are also evaluated and reviewed for repeating the same positive response on future projects.

-By capturing lessons learned, a project manager can also build a critical review to share with other project teams how they worked and improve key points for the completion of the current project.
+By capturing lessons learned, a project manager can also build a critical review to share with other project teams on their work experience with specific key points on how they can improve current projects.

-PMI also noted that while assessing good and bad experiences is critical, there is no proper use for past lessons learned without appropriate documentation.
+The PMI also states the importance of documentation to ensure the appropriate use of past experiences that have been critically assessed.
 You’ll be surprised at how you and your team discover information to establish higher productivity, not to mention better organizational alignment for your agency!

 So now that we know the basics, how do we apply the lessons learned in project management?